Tipsy-12/Racial-Profiling-and-Bias-Detection-in-Minneapolis-Arrest-Prediction-in-Nashville/README.md

 ### Summary of Findings
 The analysis revealed key insights into the factors influencing arrests during police stops.
 The models showed reasonable accuracy in predicting arrests based on the provided features.

+## Racial-Profiling-and-Bias-Detection-in-Minneapolis

+## Racial Biased Police Project Report

+### Project Objective

+The objective of this project is to analyze racial bias in police interactions and violence in Minneapolis.
+The study aims to identify patterns and trends that may indicate discriminatory practices based on race.

+### Data Description

+The dataset contains records of police interactions, including variables such as race, gender, age, outcome of the interaction, and instances of violence.
+The key variables include:

+- **Race**: The race of the individual involved in the police interaction.
+- **Gender**: The gender of the individual.
+- **Age**: The age of the individual.
+- **Interaction Outcome**: The result of the police interaction (e.g., arrest, warning, no action).
+- **Violence**: Whether violence was used during the interaction (yes/no).

+### Data Preprocessing

+#### Handling Missing Values

+- **Race**: Missing values were imputed using the most frequent category.
+- **Gender**: Missing values were handled by creating a separate category for missing values.
+- **Age**: Missing values were replaced with the median age.
+- **Interaction Outcome**: Missing values were imputed with the most common outcome.
+- **Violence**: Missing values were treated as a separate category.

+#### Data Transformation

+- **Categorical Variables**: Encoded using one-hot encoding.
+- **Continuous Variables**: Standardized to have a mean of 0 and a standard deviation of 1.

+### Exploratory Data Analysis

+#### Distribution of Variables

+- **Race Distribution**: Analysis of the racial composition in police interactions.
+- **Gender Distribution**: Analysis of gender representation.
+- **Age Distribution**: Age distribution across different racial groups.
+- **Interaction Outcome Distribution**: Frequency of different outcomes.

+#### Visualizations

+1. **Race vs. Interaction Outcome**:
+   - Visualization showing the outcome distribution for different racial groups.

+2. **Gender vs. Interaction Outcome**:
+   - Visualization showing the outcome distribution for different genders.

+3. **Age vs. Violence**:
+   - Visualization showing the age distribution where violence was used.

+4. **Race vs. Violence**:
+   - Visualization highlighting the instances of violence across different racial groups.

+### Statistical Analysis

+#### Chi-Square Test of Independence

+Performed at a 5% level of significance to determine the dependency between variables:

+- **Race and Interaction Outcome**: Dependent
+- **Race and Violence**: Dependent
+- **Gender and Interaction Outcome**: Independent
+- **Age and Violence**: Dependent

+### Model Building

+#### Classification Models

+Several classification models were trained to predict the likelihood of violence in police interactions based on the given features.
+The models include:

+- **Logistic Regression**
+- **Naïve Bayes**
+- **Support Vector Machine (SVM)**
+- **Decision Tree**
+- **Random Forest**
+- **K-Nearest Neighbors (KNN)**
+- **Gradient Boosting**

+#### Model Performance

+The models were evaluated based on accuracy, precision, recall, and F1-score.
+The dataset was split into training (80%) and testing (20%) sets.
+The key findings are:

+- **Logistic Regression**: Accuracy - 78%
+- **Naïve Bayes**: Accuracy - 75%
+- **SVM**: Accuracy - 76%
+- **Decision Tree**: Accuracy - 70%
+- **Random Forest**: Accuracy - 80%
+- **KNN**: Accuracy - 74%
+- **Gradient Boosting**: Accuracy - 82%

+### Key Findings

+- **Racial Disparities**: Significant racial disparities were observed in the outcomes of police interactions, with minority groups more likely to experience adverse outcomes.
+- **Gender Influence**: Gender did not strongly depend on the outcome of interactions.
+- **Age Factor**: Younger individuals were more likely to experience violence during interactions.
+- **Model Insights**: Gradient Boosting provided the best predictive performance, suggesting non-linear relationships between features and the likelihood of violence.

+### Conclusion

+The analysis highlights the presence of racial bias in police interactions in Minneapolis.
+The findings suggest a need for policy reforms and further training for police officers to address these disparities.
+Future work could involve more detailed temporal analysis and the inclusion of additional contextual variables.